CHAUCHUHEI/small-retail-demand-forecast-dashboard/notebooks/README.md

 ---

 **Note**:
-All major design decisions in the final `dashboard.py` (feature selection, ensemble weights, forecast horizon, etc.) were based on the experiments documented here.
+All major design decisions in the final `dashboard.py` were based on the experiments documented here.